glennga/kumulaau/README.md

 ### Usage of `kumulaau.distance`

 The `distance` module holds all functions associated with finding the average distance and/or likelihood between an observed distribution in (length, frequency) tuple form, and the result of several `kumulaau.evolve` calls. *The following paragraphs explain the mechanics behind our ABC approach for approximating likelihood.
-The most important functions out of this package are `cosine_delta` and `euclidean_delta` which allow one to use the angular distance or Euclidean distance to quantify difference between an observation and simulation.*
+The most important functions (as far as a user is concerned) out of this package are `cosine_delta` and `euclidean_delta` which allow one to use the angular distance or Euclidean distance to quantify difference between an observation and simulation.*

 We find the average distance and/or likelihood or some parameter set $\theta$ given observations with two phases: a shape definition phase and a matrix population phase.